 At our practice, we understand that the key to successfully breaking free from a substance use disorder is tackling both sides of the equation.
 First, we can help you safely detox from drugs or alcohol with medication-assisted treatments that are designed to greatly reduce the withdrawal symptoms that come with dependence.

 Once we clear your body and break the dependence, we concentrate on the addiction side of the equation.
-Here again, certain medications can help control your addiction and we also use NAD IV therapy to help your brain form healthier neural pathways.
+Here again, certain medications can help control your addiction to help your brain form healthier neural pathways.

 The bottom line is that when you understand and address the different components of a substance use disorder, the better able you will be to successfully break free.